bzamecnik/harmoneye.me/source/lessons/introduction.md

 ---
-title: What is music
+title: Introduction
 layout: page
 comments: true
 sharing: false
 footer: true
 ---

-What is music?
+## What is music?

 Quite a broad question.
 One of the answers might be that:

 > Music is a language that people use to share emotions via sound.

-## Tools and art
+### Tools and art

 Music comprises of many aspects and in these lessons we'll try to learn some of them.
 Roughly one part of music is technical - the various tools that support particular emotions.
 The other one is artistic - the human element that makes music interesting using these tools.

-It is similar to other fields.
-Eg. if you paint pictures you have a stack of tools and techniques how to paint - brushes, colors, composition, etc. But it is up to you how to combine them to work well together to communicate your message - an idea or emotion.
+It is similar to many other fields.
+For example if you paint pictures you have a stack of tools and techniques how to paint - brushes, colors, composition, etc. But it is up to you how to combine them to work well together to communicate your message - an idea or emotion.

 If you cook dishes you have many possibilities which ingredients to choose and how to process and mix them.
 But it is up to you to make such a mix that tastes great.